 Use in ocular HSV infections: Clinical response should be closely monitored in these patients.
 Consideration should be given to intravenous antiviral therapy when response to oral therapy is unlikely to be sufficient.

 Use in CMV infections: Data on the efficacy of valaciclovir from transplant patients (~200) at high risk of CMV disease (e.g. donor CMV-positive/recipient CMV negative or use of anti-thymocyte globulin induction therapy) indicate that valaciclovir should only be used in these patients when safety concerns preclude the use of valganciclovir or ganciclovir.

 High dose valaciclovir as required for CMV prophylaxis may result in more frequent adverse events, including CNS abnormalities, than observed with lower doses administered for other indications (see Adverse Reactions).
 Patients should be closely monitored for changes in renal function, and doses adjusted accordingly (see Dosage & Administration).

 Effects on ability to drive and use machines: No studies on the effects on the ability to drive and use machines have been performed.
-The clinical status of the patient and the adverse reaction profile of valaciclovir should be borne in mind when considering the patient's ability to drive or operate machinery.
+The clinical status of the patient and the adverse event profile of Valtrex should be borne in mind when considering the patient’s ability to drive or operate machinery.
 Further, a detrimental effect on such activities cannot be predicted from the pharmacology of the active substance.